CirQuS-UTS/QuanGuru/README.md

 Further additions have to be with proper tests, tutorials, docstring etc.

 1. Implementation of SCQubits and QDrive using Adrien's work.
-1. Open system simulation capability for the classes
 1. Interfacing to other libraries.